-Go Green Plumbing proudly services and installs both new and existing sinks and faucets in our entire service area of Greensboro, High Point, Jamestown, Brown Summit, Summerfield, and Oak Ridge, North Carolina.
+Go Green Plumbing proudly services and installs both new and existing sinks and faucets in our entire service area of Greensboro, High Point, Jamestown, Brown Summit, Summerfield, Winston-Salem, Oak Ridge, and Forsyth, Guilford, and Davidson Counties, North Carolina.
 Go Green Plumbing has the expertise needed to install new or service existing sinks and faucets in your home or office.
 For your convenience, we have listed several different types of terms below.

 Double bowl This sink has two bowls, not necessarily the same size.
 Could be a 60/40 size split or even 80/20.
 Single bowl: As the term suggests, this sink has no separation so has only one drain.